-12.Plan of action chalked out by the IQAC in the beginning of the Academic year towards Quality Enhancement and the outcome achieved by the end of the Academic year (web link may
+12.Plan of action chalked out by the IQAC in the beginning of the Academic year towards Quality Enhancement and the outcome achieved by the end of the Academic year (web link may be provided).

 Plan of Action Achievements/Outcomes Curriculum transaction of different courses and Examination to be reformed after drastic COVID pandemic in new normal situation.
-Course Curricular Transactions and Examinations were taken in Online Mode More online Seminar/ Webinar are to be organized for the quality enhancement of the institution.
-Necessary arrangements for 28 webinars have been done.
-Different criteria wise sub- committee meetings related to impending NAAC are to be held in online mode.
-AC & BoS, Admission Committee, CFPC Committee, Library Committee etc. meeting have been held via online mode.
-One Day convention Necessary arrangements have been done.
-9th Convocation Ceremony in online mode have been planned to be held.
-Necessary arrangements have been done.
+Course Curricular Transactions and Examinations were taken in Online Mode during pandemic and in regular offline mode post pandemic.
+More online Seminar/ Webinar are to be organized for the quality enhancement of the institution.
+Necessary arrangements for 25 webinars have been done.
+Different criteria wise subcommittee meetings related to impending NAAC are to be held in online mode.
+AC & BoS, Admission Committee, CFPC Committee, Library Committee etc. meeting have been held via online mode during pandemic and in regular offline mode post pandemic.
+A Day Long Youth Convention Necessary arrangements have been done.
+Continuation of the project of building a multipurpose computer lab.
+The multipurpose computer lab was finished and inaugurated on 16.04.2022 Plantation of over 100 medicinal plants belonging from 50 different families was planned to be incorporated in the selected land for The medicinal plants were collected and planted successfully.

-13.Whether the AQAR was placed before statutory body?
+13. Whether the AQAR was placed before statutory body?